 Here’s what you need to know about the actual loan terms as a Canadian:

 - No US credit score required.
-Your Canadian credit score doesn’t transfer.
+Your Canadian credit score doesn’t transfer, and most foreign-national DSCR programs don’t require a FICO at all (an ITIN is acceptable).
 The right lenders know this and underwrite accordingly.

 - Rate buydowns are available.
 Unlike Canada, many US lenders let you pay upfront to buy your rate down.
 If you want to drop your rate by a full percent, you can often do it for a fee.
 Great tool if you’re optimizing for cash flow.